Suzanne Horner

 Suzanne Horner (née Burgess, born 23 February 1963) is an English former professional squash player.

 Biography

 Horner was runner-up at the British Open in 1990 and 1993.
 In 1994, she captured the US Open title and reached a career-high ranking of World No. 2.
 She won the British National Squash Championships in 1994 and 1996.
-She was a silver Commonwealth medallist in Kuala Lumpur in 1998, when she competed with Simon Parke in the mixed doubles competition.
-She won the World Over-35 Championship in 1999.
+She was a silver Commonwealth medallist for the 1998 England team at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia, when she competed with Simon Parke in the mixed doubles competition.

 Her greatest successes were being part of the successful England team that won the 1989 Women's World Team Squash Championships in Warmond, Netherlands and the 1990 Women's World Team Squash Championships in Sydney, Australia.

 Horner won six gold medals for the England women's national squash team at the European Squash Team Championships, one in 1987 under her maiden name of Burgess, and five more in 1989, 1993, 1994, 1996 and 1999.

+She won the World Over-35 Championship in 1999.